inspiringsource/aws-solutions-architect/README.md

 <p align="center">🚧 Under Construction 🚧</p>

 The unofficial documentation for AWS Certified Solutions Architect - Associate.
 I am working on this website during my prepartion for the exam.
+The goal is to have a website that contains all the information in simple and easy to understand terms.
+I will be adding more content as I go through the exam preparation.
+As i keep adding more content, I will be updating the website to make it more user friendly.
+Adding search functionality and imporove the documents structure.
+[edit]
+The website has reached an early stage of production.

+# Status:

+- [x] Development hosted on Netlify
+- [x] Early production hosted on AWS Amplify

 # AWS Amplify solution